w3f/polkadot-wiki/docs/learn-account-generation.md

 ### Your Address

 The address will be shown as a QR code.
 You can import your address to the PolkadotJS Apps by going to the [Accounts](https://polkadot.js.org/apps/#/accounts) page and click "Add via Qr".
-To submit a transaction to the network, you can scan a QR code to generate a raw transaction then signed it on your phone and broadcast it through the remote node on the PolkadotJS Apps.
+To interact with the network, you will most of time scan a QR code to generate a raw transaction then signed it on your phone and broadcast it through the remote node on the PolkadotJS Apps.

 ![Parity Signer Create Account 6](assets/accounts/ps-create-6.jpg)